- CIE » Our Start-Ups

 Kara Technologies

-Founded by an engineering student, Arash Tayebi, Kara Technologies is on a mission to help companies all around the world make their services accessible to the Deaf community and those who use sign language with the help of the company’s hyper-realistic signing avatars.
-Kara Technologies’ digital humans have high-fidelity faces, giving them the ability to be fully expressive and engaging – easily connecting with the audience.
-They can preside at the bottom of any screen or device, interpreting content into a signed language or be part of the content rather than just translating it.
+Founded by engineering student Arash Tayebi, Kara Technologies is on a mission to help companies around the world make their services accessible to the Deaf community using hyper-realistic signing avatars.
+Kara’s digital humans feature high-fidelity faces, providing fully expressive and engaging communication—interpreting content into sign language at the bottom of any screen or integrated within the content.

 “The support was amazing.
 Without the Centre of Innovation and Entrepreneurship and UniServices, we wouldn’t even exist at all – they gave us the confidence to do it and helped connect us to the resources we needed.”
 Arash Tayebi